-Since 1908, Law Library Journal (LLJ) has been the official journal of the American Association of Law Libraries (AALL).
+Since 1908, Law Library Journal (LLJ) has been the official peer-reviewed journal of the American Association of Law Libraries (AALL).
 Scholarly articles on law, legal materials, and librarianship are the mainstay of the Journal.
 Practice-oriented articles, proceedings of the business sessions of the AALL Annual Meeting, and historical records of the profession and Association are also included.

 The Journal is published quarterly (winter, spring, summer, fall), and available in digital and print editions.